 Answer: No, All campsites including shelters and platform are on a first come first serve basis.

-Answer: Yes, there is a taxi service in Bathurst who is equipped for shuttling hikers from Bathurst to Mount Carleton.
-You can call Roland from People’s taxi at 506-543-1050
+Answer: Although not associated with the Sentir Nepisiguit Mi'gmaq Trail, there is a taxi service in Bathurst which can shuttle hikers from Bathurst to Mount Carleton Provincial Park.
+You can call Roland at People’s taxi: 506-543-1050

-Answer: No, with the exception of intermittent connectivity closer to the city of Bathurst, more than 85% of the trail is without cell service.
+Answer: No, more than 85% of the trail is without cell service.
+Only as you approach the City of Bathurst will intermittent connectivity be received.
 We recommend you use a SPOT or InReach GPS locator device.

 Answer: Please visit our website interactive map to find the distances to each access, campsite locations and all other information.